Trump and Musk unleash a new kind of chaos on Washington

 Musk-style governance

-One of those mega disruptors is Musk.
-In his biography of the SpaceX pioneer, Walter Isaacson described the philosophy of the president-elect’s new super buddy as “Take risks.
+The mega disruptor largely responsible for the uproar is Musk.
+In his biography of the SpaceX pioneer, Walter Isaacson described the philosophy of the president-elect’s new super buddy as, “Take risks.
 Learn by blowing things up.
 Revise.
 Repeat.”

 The rocket mogul lived up to that mantra on Wednesday, unleashing assaults on Johnson’s plans before dawn.
 “This bill should not pass,” Musk wrote on X, opening a 70-post blast that slammed the bill as full of “pork” spending and warning that anyone who voted for it should be ditched in the 2026 election.